 Only agencies that are authorized to provide Financial Management Services under their existing waiver provider agreement should report under this program code.
 Agencies that subcontract to a Financial Management Service should not use this program code.
-They should include this expense on CFR-2, Column 7, "Other Programs."
+They should include these expenses and revenues on CFR-2, Column 7, "Other Programs."